 That designer move is getting common in fashion industry.
 And it’s quite consistent, as most of such companies are named after their founders.
 Their initials suit monograms best.
 The most famous examples are Channel, Gucci, Roberto Cavalli, Louis Vuitton and Alexander McQueen.
 The latter’s logo is probably the best example of how to make a monogram.
 You can’t just confuse this elegant, beautiful and clear sign with something else, can you?

 Other examples look much more utility or even ordinary.
 Such companies as Procter & Gamble, Hewlett Packard and H&M possess those.
 As you can see, sometimes, aptness is just dull.
-Such logos are well-known only because of goods they are placed on.
+Such logos are well-known only because of the goods they are placed on.
 And it’s not anti-marketing, it’s just outdated design.
 How can a monogram be improved?
 Take a look at GAP, IBM or Warner Brothers.
-But minor changes have improved overall design, and it is really easy to adopt.
-Aptness is awesome, but in can lead to meaningless simplifications.
+But minor changes have improved the overall design, and it is really easy to adopt.
+Aptness is awesome, but it can lead to meaningless simplifications.

 How to create an excellent monogram for your company?

 A good monogram is actually a masterpiece in its own rights.
 That’s why monogram designing is an arduous task to complete.
-If feel it’s not yours cup of tea, you’d better use a free online monogram creator.
+If feel it’s not your cup of tea, you’d better use a free online monogram creator.
 The result will cause joy to you and your customers.
 A well-crafted depiction makes your image unique, as it reflects your values.

 And it’s the first thing to focus on.
 CNN logo is a fine example here.
 It is both simple and elegant, which surely matches company’s spirit.
 And it’s easy to read too!

 Keep in mind that you are not obliged to design a monogram.
 Do it only if it’s appropriate.
 Just when are you supposed to create a monogram?
-Well, just when you need to stress a name of company by making it part of a logo.
-They often use a shortened version of a name due to lack of space in a logo.
+Well, just when you need to stress the name of the company by making it part of a logo.
+They often use a shortened version of a name due to a lack of space in a logo.
 That means that you should make up a shorter name.
 It takes three letters at most to make a worthy monogram.
 Should you take more; the design is doomed.